urani-trade/solana-dev-onboarding-rs/demos/backend/08_transfer_hooks_with_wSOL/README.md

 <br>

-* We covered the basics in the previous demos, so now let's use this example to go over the flow of a Transfer Hook.
+* We covered the basics in the previous demos, so now let's use this example to go over the flow of a transfer hook.

 * First, we import the required interfaces for this program, `spl_tlv_account_resolution` and `spl_transfer_hook_interface`: